-Baseball is a game.
-There are teams and players.
-Scores and stats.
-Winners and losers.
+game.
+There are teams and players, scores and stats,

-But baseball is more than just a game.
-More than just a box score.
-More than numbers.
+winners and losers.
+But it is more than just a game.
+More than just a

 My wife and I were at the ballpark with our young son and daughter, who were understandably more concerned with the new outfield "experience" than the action on the field.
 Grandma and grandpa were there.
 So were aunts and uncles and a cousin.

 The game followed the same script we've gotten used to over the last 20 years here in the City of Fountains.
 The Boys in Blue found themselves down 5-2 heading into the bottom of the ninth.
 No signs of life.

 My son, 6, was getting tired.
 It was past his bed time.